Mid-Air Drawing of Curves on 3D Surfaces in Virtual Reality: Conclusion

 \emph{Phong projection}, introduced by Panozzo et al.~\shortcite{panozzo2013weighted}, addresses these goals for points expressible as weighted-averages of points on $\CM$, but we extend their technique to define a smooth-closest-point projection for points in the neighbourhood of the mesh.
 For completeness, we first present a brief overview of their technique.

 Phong projection is a two-step approach to map a point $\by^3 \in \BR^3$ to a manifold triangle mesh $\CM$ embedded in $\BR^3$, emulating closest-point projection on a smooth surface approximated by the triangle mesh.
-First, $\CM$ is embedded in a higher dimensional Euclidean space $\BR^d$ such that Euclidean distance (between points on the mesh) in $\BR^d$ better approximates geodesic distances in $\BR^3$.
+First, $\CM$ is embedded in a higher dimensional Euclidean space $\BR^d$ such that Euclidean distance (between points on the mesh) in $\BR^d$ approximates geodesic distances in $\BR^3$.
 Second, analogous to vertex normal interpolation in Phong shading, a smooth surface is approximated by blending tangent planes across edges.
 Barycentric coordinates at a point within a triangle are used to blend the tangent planes corresponding to the three edges incident to the triangle.
-We extend the first step to a higher dimensional embedding of not just the triangle mesh $\CM$, but a tetrahedral representation of an offset volume around the mesh $\CM$ (Figure~\ref{fig:phongAdapt}).
+We extend the first step to a higher dimensional embedding of not just the triangle mesh $\CM$, but a tetrahedral mesh of an offset volume around the mesh $\CM$ (Figure~\ref{fig:phongAdapt}).
 The second step remains the same, and we refer the reader to Panozzo et al.~\shortcite{panozzo2013weighted} for details.
+Such offset volumes, or \textit{shells}, around triangle meshes have also been utilized in recent methods for curve design~\cite{jin2019shell} and for attribute transfer between similar triangle meshes~\cite{jiang2020bijective}.

 For clarity, we refer to $\CM$ embedded in $\BR^3$ as $\CM^3$, and the embedding in $\BR^d$ as $\CM^d$.
 Panozzo et al. compute $\CM^d$ by first embedding a subset of the vertices in $\BR^D$ using metric multi-dimensional scaling (MDS)~\cite{cox2008multidimensional}, aiming to preserve the geodesic distance between the vertices.
-This subset consists of the high-curvature vertices of $\CM$.
 The embedding of the remaining vertices is then computed using LS-meshes~\cite{sorkine2004LSmeshes}.